-A kiss can melt the coldest heart…
+One kiss can melt his frozen heart…

 The mysterious Dragon’s Blood Elixir gives immortality to Magnus, the Pyr’s greatest enemy, and his minions.
 The Pyr must destroy this source of power, and outcast Delaney vows to complete the quest himself.
 Delaney was exiled because of his dangerous impulses, and success in eliminating the Elixir will either redeem him or end his suffering.

 But his plans don’t take into account his sudden firestorm – or fiery Ginger Sinclair.
 The firestorm revitalizes Delaney, restoring him to his old self.
 And when Ginger learns about Delaney’s mission, she realizes she cannot resist a strong man with a noble agenda.